onur-zengin/python-cisco-iosxr/README.md

     the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, using the data collected by probe.

 For any PNI interface and its available physical egress capacity to be considered as 'usable', it must satisfy the
     following requirements;

     - Interface operational status __MUST__ be `UP` (this will typically be a Ethernet Bundle interface, and in the case of partial link failures, the total bandwidth of the remaining interfaces will be considered available)

     __AND__

     - State of the BGPv4 session sourced from the interface's local IPv4 address __MUST__ be `ESTABLISHED` __AND__ the number of IPv4 prefixes received and __accepted__ from the remote BGP peer __MUST NOT__ be lower than the configured `ipv4_min_prefixes`

     __OR__

     - State of the BGPv6 session sourced from the interface's local IPv6 address __MUST__ be `ESTABLISHED` __AND__ the number of IPv6 prefixes received and __accepted__ from the remote BGP peer __MUST NOT__ be lower than the configured `ipv6_min_prefixes`

 Once the usable PNI egress capacity is calculated:

 If at any time;

     - __There is no usable PNI egress capacity left on the local router:__

     __AND__

     - __There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk factor:__

     __ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED.__

 Else, if at any time;

     - __Usable PNI egress capacity is present on the local router and the ratio of the actual PNI egress to usable PNI egress capacity is smaller then the risk factor:__

     __AND__

-   - __The sum of the actual local CDN traffic and non-local traffic (P2P + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (and unblocked) CDN region is smaller than the usable PNI egress capacity on the local router:__
+    - __The sum of the maximum serving capacity of the unblocked local CDN caches and the actual non-local traffic (P2P
+        + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (but blocked) CDN region is smaller than the usable PNI egress capacity on the local router:__

     __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED, ONE BY ONE, AS SOON AS THE AFOREMENTIONED RULE IS SATISFIED.__

 Otherwise;

     __NO ACTION WILL BE TAKEN.__

 __8. LOGGING__

   The program saves its logs in two separate local files saved on the disk and rotated daily;

    - __pniMonitor_main.log:__ All events produced by the MainThread and its subThreads.
 Configurable severity.
    - __pniMonitor_ssh.log:__ All events that are logged by the SSH module.
 Has a fixed severity setting; WARNING.

 In addition to local log files, high severity events are also available to be distributed as email alerts (_see
     Section-3 for configuration details_).

 Definition of available log / alert severities are as follows:

     __DEBUG__
     Detailed information, typically of interest only when diagnosing problems.

     __INFO__
     Confirmation that things are working as expected.

     __WARNING__
     An indication that something unexpected happened (such as a misconfiguration), or indicative of event (PNI failure, BGP prefix withdrawal, etc) which will soon trigger automated recovery actions.
 The program is still working as expected.

     __ERROR__
     Due to a more serious problem, the program has not been able to perform some function (such as a _Data Collection_ or _Configuration Attempt_ failures).

     __CRITICAL__
     A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).